Testing the effectiveness of unconventional monetary policy in Japan and the United States: Empirical model

-Our discussion about the interpretation of the parameter $\xi$ concerned the relative effectiveness of UMP \emph{on impact}.
-The \emph{dynamic} effects of UMP on $Y_{1t}$ are governed by the coefficients on the lags of the shadow rate $B_{12}^{\ast}$.
-For example, the case of completely ineffective UMP at all horizons can be represented by the joint restrictions $\lambda=0$ and $B_{12}^{\ast}=0$.
-A more restrictive assumption is that UMP has no effect on the conventional policy instrument $Y_{2t}$ either, i.e., that any FG or QE is completely ineffective in changing the path of short-term interest rates as well.
-This can be represented by the particular case of $\lambda=\alpha=0$, $B_{12}^{\ast}=0$ and $B_{22}^{\ast}=0,$ which implies that the shadow rate completely drops out of the right-hand side of equations (\ref{eq: Y1})-(\ref{eq: Y2} ). \cite{Mavroeidis2019} calls this particular case a \emph{kinked }SVAR (KSVAR), and shows that the absence of latent regressors in the likelihood function makes the KSVAR much easier to estimate than the CKSVAR, which will be helpful in our analysis.
+Our discussion about the parameter $\xi$ concerned the relative effectiveness of UMP \emph{on impact}.
+The \emph{dynamic} effects of UMP on $Y_{1t}$ are governed by the coefficients on the lags of the shadow rate $B_{12}^{\ast}$ in equation (\ref{eq: Y1}).
+For example, the case of completely ineffective UMP on $Y_{1t}$ at all horizons can be represented by the joint restrictions $\xi=0$ \emph{and} $B_{12}^{\ast}=0$.
+A more restrictive case is that UMP is also ineffective on the short-term interest rate $i_{t}$, in addition to having no effect on $Y_{1t}$, which can be implemented by $\xi=0$, $B_{12}^{\ast}=0$, \emph{and} $B_{22}^{\ast}=0.$ This implies that the shadow rate has no contemporaneous and cumulative impact on the endogenous variables and completely drops out of the right-hand side of equations (\ref{eq: Y2})-(\ref{eq: Y1} ).
+We refer to this case as the \emph{kinked }SVAR (KSVAR), using the same terminology in \cite{Mavroeidis2019}.